dqops/dqo/docs/working-with-dqo/set-up-data-grouping/set-up-data-grouping.md

     Below are examples of the YAML files showing a sample configuration of a default data grouping configuration with a tag or column.

-=== "Configuration of data grouping by a tag value"
+=== "Configuration of data grouping by a static tag value"
     ```yaml hl_lines="8-11"
     apiVersion: dqo/v1
     kind: source